Karnobat

 Karnobat (Карнобат /bg/) is a town in the Burgas Province, Southeastern Bulgaria.
 It is the administrative centre of the homonymous Karnobat Municipality and lies in the Karnobat Valley.
 According to the 2021 census, the town had a population of 16,483.

 Geography

 Karnobat municipality is situated in the southeastern part of Bulgaria, and it falls within the administrative boundaries of Burgas Province.
-It lied in the Karnobat Valley.
+It lay in the Karnobat Valley.
 The Karnobat-Aitos range of the Balkan Mountains is located in the northern part of the municipality.
 The Rish Pass across the Balkan Mountains links the municipality to northern Bulgaria.
 The Hisar Heights raise to the south of the town of Karnobat.
 The territory of Karnobat municipality is 806 km2, 87.37% of which is agricultural land, 9.81% forest land and 2.82% residential areas.